U Sports football: Ontario University Athletics

+Réseau du sport étudiant du Québec

 Expansion

 There have been efforts at establishing new varsity football programs at institutions that currently do not have teams.
 A group of alumni from Carleton University in Ottawa successfully revived that school's program which returned in 2013.
 The team is a member of the Ontario University Athletics conference of U Sports, returning football to Carleton University after a 15-year absence.

 The Université de Moncton investigated a possible football program in 2011, due to the construction of Moncton Stadium in 2010.
 In May 2011, the athletics department submitted a feasibility report to the school's president and are based part of their decision upon how the fans in Moncton received the Uteck Bowl in 2011.
 The 2011 Uteck Bowl was not well supported in Moncton, and there has been little support for a team since.

 A club team league, the Atlantic Football League, features four-to-five universities, depending on the season.
 There is hope this may lead to varsity teams featured at some of these schools.

 Following their successful application to become full members of the Canada West Universities Athletic Association, the UBC Okanagan Heat explored the feasibility of starting their own football program, partnered with the CJFL's Okanagan Sun.
 UBCO would have partnered with the Sun in much the same way that the University of Regina was paired with the Prairie Football Conference's Regina Rams.

 However, UBC-O lacked a stadium on campus.
 The Kelowna city-owned Apple Bowl Stadium did not meet the guidelines required for entry into Canada West football after a conference site visit in 2014.

 The University of Quebec at Trois-Rivières explored the possibility of adding a football program with the launch planned for the 2017 season.
 The program would have been similar to Carleton University's in that there would be private funding from football alumni, but operated by shareholders.
 As of April 2015, $800,000 of the required $3 million had been raised in support of the varsity sport at UQTR.
 The capacity of the football stadium would then be increased from 2000 to 6270 seats.
 However, the UQTR Board of Regents refused to commit to the proposal.
 The UQTR Patriotes previously fielded a senior varsity team from 1971 to 1973 and 1977 to 1979.